JGrana01/chatai/README.md

 chatai will ask what type of file you plan to have analyzed (makes for more accurate analysis).
 Enter either 1 (text), 2 (code) or 3 (log)

 chatai will then ask for the filename.
 If it is too large (> MAXSIZE) it will tell you and not send on.
-If the file has more lines in it then MAXLINES, chatai will ask if you want it to reduce the number of lines to MAXLINES (using tail)
+If the file has more lines in it then MAXLINES, chatai will ask if you want it to reduce the number of lines to MAXLINES (using tail).
+Note below about special characters, especially with shell scripts.
+I'm working on solutions...

 Once the file is analyzed and displayed, chatai returns to chat mode.
 Useful for asking more questions about its analysis.